 At least 150 detained for social media posts on Afrin

-In the meantime, at least 150 individuals including journalists and politicians have been detained in police raids since January 20 as part of Turkey’s social media crackdown on individuals who share critical comments or news regarding the Turkish Military’s “Operation Olive Branch,” which was launched over the weekend on the Syrian town of Afrin.
+At least 150 individuals including journalists and politicians have been detained in police raids since January 20, 2018, as part of Turkey’s social media crackdown on individuals who share critical comments or news regarding the Turkish Military’s “Operation Olive Branch,” which was launched over the weekend on the Syrian city of Afrin.

 Mesopotamia news agency reporter Hayri Demir and Artı TV Ankara Representative Sibel Hürtaş were also taken into custody on January 22 during police raids on their homes.
 There was no official explanation as to the grounds for Hürtaş’s detention but lawyer Nuray Özdoğan told reporters that Hürtaş was detained for sharing her reporting on Afrin on social media.

 The Istanbul Anadolu Chief Public Prosecutor’s Office had said in a written statement issued earlier in the week concerning the investigation it launched this week against 57 people that these individuals had shared posts “that constitute elements of the offenses ‘Insulting a public official,’ ‘Insulting the president,’ ‘Publicly degrading the Turkish Nation, the State of the Turkish Republic and its military,’ ‘Spreading propaganda for a terrorist organization,’ prescribed in Articles 125/3-a, 216-1, 199 and 301 of the Turkish Penal Code, and Article 7/2 of the Anti-Terror Law.”